Nbk2938/emecus/rubi (pde)/Rubickscube4/README.md

 - creates a sketch with 3d graphics with the peasy library
 - constructs a rubiks cube 3 x 3 composed of 27 cubie objects
 - it does not make any animation of a rotation
-- you can make it do some moves by pressing the keys on the keyboard
+- you can make it do some moves by pressing the keys on the keyboard as in Rubikscube3

 - at first it executes a random scramble to the cube
 - after you can give it some comands:
   - to see how it resolves the cube till the pll part step by step, press the following sequence of keys in order: